blackbuntu/blackbuntu/README.md

 The actual version name code is [**blackbuntu-18.04-revive-0.1-alpha-amd64**](https://mega.nz/?fbclid=IwAR3fChEIwOKqDlHMMFfioUO56nM0h2FL9rBfozebJqTxipZfwLOH15IXli4#!JRNSBAYS!vhLIclM4bVbiCdNw_pdUqjfVtSZLbykl3mE4ksrDx-w)

 # Installation
-We highly suggest to install BlackBuntu as primary operating system only if you are advanced experts.
+We highly suggest to install blackbuntu as primary operating system only if you are advanced experts.
 Otherwise, we recommand to install the blackbuntu pentesting ditribution in [virtualbox](https://www.virtualbox.org/) with **4096 Mo of memory** and **160 Go of VDI disk space**, all the rest by default.

 For any other question on the installation process please visit [neosLab YouTube channel](https://www.youtube.com/channel/UCbrj8eTIajAuqy-R8Dy72yw) and social medias hub